FNC Entertainment

 The name is based on the miracle of feeding the multitude using only five loaves and the two fish.
-This is because Han Seong-ho is a devout Christian, he uses the name to hope for more miracles happen for the company.
+This is because Han Seong-ho is a devout Christian and he uses the name to hope for more miracles to happen for the company.

-The label is home to prominent musical artists such as rock bands F.T.
-Island, CNBLUE and N.Flying, and K-pop groups AOA, SF9, Cherry Bullet (under the sub-label FNC W) and P1Harmony.
-It also manages a number of entertainers, including Lee Guk-joo and Lee Se-young, and a number of actors, including Jung Hae-in, Lee Dong-gun, Park Gwang-hyun, Sung Hyuk, Kim Won-hee, and Kim Yeon-seo.
+The label is home to musical artists such as rock bands F.T.
+Island, CNBLUE, and N.Flying, and K-pop groups SF9, P1Harmony, and Ampers&One.
+It also manages a number of entertainers, including Lee Guk-joo and Moon Se-yoon, and a number of actors, including Jung Hae-in, Lee Dong-gun, Sung Hyuk, and Rowoon.

-In February 2021, FNC created two new sub-labels.
-The first label, FNC B, is a joint venture between FNC Entertainment and HOW Entertainment, which focuses on Trot music.
-The second label, FNC W, specializes on the management of their girl groups.